D-Eva-Code/Rust-Cohort-One-Assignmet-New/Assignments/README.md

   - Multiplication (*)
   - Division (/)
   - Log(x) and ln(x)
+  - Quadratic equation solution
 - **GPA Calculator**
   - Allows users to input grades and credit loads for each course.
   - Calculates GPA based on user input.
+- **Random Math Facts Generator**
+- Displays a variety of fun and educational math facts -🔁 Lets users generate more facts in a loop
+-👂 Accepts input to keep going or exit
+-🧠 Covers topics like primes, infinity, pi, perfect numbers, and more -📦 Uses rand crate for randomness

 ## 🛠️ Installation & Usage